gvhconnect/go4wd-init_2/content/sport.md

   - _bookshop_name: start
     preheading: Event Management & Delivery
     heading: >-
-      The Impact of Sport is a function of the Discipline of Delivery, on and off the pitch.
+      Impact in Sport is a function of the Discipline of Delivery, on and off the pitch.
     text: >-
       Every game happens by way of negotiation.
 Do you want to play?
 What rules?
       …and so on.
 As events involve more people from more places, require more